 Consider the illustration below.
 You can see that initially all setting layers are empty and therefore JetBrains Rider can 'see through them' and apply the default settings:

-In fact, initially the settings-layer files do not exist, they are first created whey you modify and save some layer-based setting.
+In fact, initially the settings-layer files do not exist, they are first created when you modify and save some layer-based setting.
 But if a setting file exists, it is still 'transparent' for all layer-based setting that are not defined in it.

-Saving and overriding layer-based settings
+Save and override layer-based settings

 Each time you change some layer-based setting in Rider settings Ctrl+Alt+S, you can choose where to save your changes.